Livebearers

-Livebearers are fish that retain their eggs inside the body and give birth to live, free-swimming young.
+Livebearers are fish that retain their eggs inside the body and give birth to live, free-swimming young, a process known as frying.
 They are especially prized by aquarium owners.
 Among aquarium fish, livebearers are nearly all members of the family Poeciliidae and include: guppy, molly, platy, endler’s and swordtails.

 The advantages of livebearing to the aquarist are that the newborn juvenile fish are larger than newly-hatched fry, have a lower chance of mortality and are easier to care for.
 Unusual livebearers include seahorses and pipefish, where the males care for the young, and certain cichlids that are mouthbrooders, with the parent incubating the eggs in the buccal cavity.

 Common aquarium livebearers

 Species of interest to aquarists are almost always members of the family Poeciliidae, most commonly guppies, mollies, platies, swordtails, Endler's livebearer, and mosquitofish.
 Most of these are ovoviviparous, with the developing embryos receiving no nourishment from the parent fish, but a few are viviparous, receiving food from the maternal blood supply.

 Because the newborn fish are large compared to the fry of oviparous fish, which are those that lay eggs, newborn fish of livebearers are easier to feed than the fry of egg-laying species, such as characins and cichlids.
 This makes them much easier to raise, and for this reason, aquarists often recommend them for beginning fish breeder hobbyists.
 The larger livebearer fry makes them far less vulnerable to predation, as the parents often eat fry if hungry.
 With the sufficient cover in the way of plants or porous objects, they can sometimes mature in a community tank.